loxamir/sincronizador/README.md

-# Synchronize your Odoo and get tracking of all changes
+# Synchronize your Odoo in realtime and get tracking of all changes

 This module allow the user work locally with a server and synchronize the data in real time while there's internet, when the internet goes down it keep the system working and synchronize every document when the internet came back.